chilikasha/tinytools/README.md

 # Tiny tools

 A collection of useful, simple, single purpose apps and tools for everyday problems and tasks.
+With focus on macOS.

 If you have any questions or suggestions please open an issue.\
 Periodic URLs scans are made using [Markup Link Checker](https://github.com/becheran/mlc) to avoid broken links and dead projects.